camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 Resources are the entities the user interacts with.

-The following resources are available:
+The following resources are available (integer representation in brackets):

 * Application (Cockpit, Tasklist, ...)
 (0)
 * Authorization (4)